Nov 22, 2022

 My time here at the University of Washington has helped me understand the importance of my future career and learn how I can best be of service, and I first learned about Carbon Leadership Forum (CLF) and its mission after becoming a student at the University.

 Through my internship at the CLF, I hope to better understand how to reduce embodied carbon in the built environment and learn what I can do to address the climate crisis so I can prepare to be a future leader in the built environment.
-Working with Professor Kate Simonen has been a great experience, I also look forward to working with my coworkers, Vivi and Prajin.
+Working with Professor Kate Simonen has been a great experience, I also look forward to working with my coworkers, Vivi and Zing.
 Together, we can understand our importance as a generation, contributing to the essential changes needed to protect our future and our environment.
 We shouldn’t have to worry about whether future generations will be able to survive on a damaged planet!

 It’s a privilege for me to be part of this movement to decarbonize the built environment, and I want to absorb as much information and experience as I can as a CLF intern.
 I believe my identity as a young person with the passion to create a better environment for future generations can also benefit the mission of CLF.